ji-chani/FSLR-MLPHCA/README.md

 ## Author: Cristian B. Jetomo
 An undergraduate Special Problem for the degree of BS in Applied Mathematics

-Mathematics Division, Institute of Mathematical Sciences and Physics
+Mathematics Division, Institute of Mathematical Sciences and Physics (IMSP)

 College of Arts and Sciences, University of the Philippines Los Banos

+## Distinct Awards Obtained:
+2024 IMSP Outstanding Special Problem in Applied Mathematics

 ## Abstract